camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 </div>
 ````

-in the 7.2, the attributes would be:
+in the 7.2 release, the attributes would be:

 ````html
 <div class="yada-yada"